smitelli/scottsmitelli.com/src/content/articles/fake-fixation/index.md

 > It makes me feel some innocence
 > <footer>Sum 41, &ldquo;No Reason&rdquo;</footer>

-In this case, all of society is faking by failing to take charge of the world{{% margin-note side %}}Or at least the world as it existed midway through the George W. Bush administration.{{% /margin-note %}} and make things better for everybody.
-This is _somewhat_ undercut by some of their lines from a different song released about two years earlier: "It's all just a waste of time in the end&nbsp;/ Don't care, so why should I even pretend?"{{% margin-note side %}}"Motivation," which _does_ contain the word "fake" as well.{{% /margin-note %}}
+In this case, all of society is faking by failing to take charge of the world{{% margin-note side %}}Or at least the world as it existed halfway through the George W. Bush administration.{{% /margin-note %}} and make things better for everybody.
+This is _somewhat_ undercut by some of their lines from a different song released about two years earlier: "It's all just a waste of time in the end&nbsp;/ Don't care, so why should I even pretend?"{{% margin-note side %}}"Motivation," which _does_ contain the word "fake."{{% /margin-note %}}

 Often a situation is encountered where one person confesses, accuses, or pleads another person to engage in an act of deceit: